 How do you count the number of files or directories in Linux?
 In his blog we show you how to count files in a directory or the number of subdirectories.
 So when you are ready we shall begin!
 Although at first counting files and directories in Linux may not seem the most exciting topic you will be surprised just how much you can learn from these tasks.
 They are also well suited to those starting out in Linux with one or two elements that may be new even to seasoned Linux users.
 This all started from a question on my Facebook page.
 Even the answer can be quite simple there is more to investigate than you would at first think.

-Firstly, if we want to be counting files and directories in Linux then ls may be a great option Used in conjunction with wc we can count the number of items returned.
+Firstly, if we want to be counting files and directories in Linux then the Linux command ls may be a great option Used in conjunction with the command wc we can count the number of items returned.
 The command ls is used to list directory content and wc is used for word count, used with -l it can count lines.
 Pipelining commands in fundamentals to UNIX and Linux

 $ ls | wc -l

 Whilst this is good we will not show hidden files or directories.
 Hidden files start with a dot.
 To list these we can use the option -a or -A with ls.
 To show all files we use -a and almost all files with -A. Yes almost all, we exclude the . and .. directories which are system links.

 [tux@packstack ~]$ ls dir1 dir2 dir3 dir4 [tux@packstack ~]$ ls -a . .. .bash_logout .bash_profile .bashrc dir1 dir2 dir3 dir4 [tux@packstack ~]$ ls -A .bash_logout .bash_profile .bashrc dir1 dir2 dir3 dir4 [tux@packstack ~]$